empirical-org/Empirical-Core/README.md

 Read our [guide to contributing](https://github.com/empirical-org/Compass/blob/master/CONTRIBUTING.md) for more information.

 Building
 --------

 A good place to start is by setting up and running Quill on your local machine or by using a [Vagrant virtual machine](VAGRANT.md).

-**If you are having any trouble installing, [please post your questions here](http://empirical-discourse.herokuapp.com/t/quill-installation-guide).**
+**If you are having any trouble installing, [please post your questions to the ["Questions" mailing list in Cofactor.](http://www.empirical.org/cofactor/teams/compass)**

 *Note:* Unless stated otherwise, all commands assume that your current working directory is the Quill application root.